 Food is medicine.
 If you’re struggling with pain from arthritis, eating foods that have antioxidant, anti-inflammatory and analgesic properties — along with any drugs or other treatments your doctor recommends — may help.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-- Green tea — High in nutrients and antioxidants, green tea is known to reduce inflammation, says Dunn.
-Studies performed on animals also found that it can help reduce the incidence and severity of rheumatoid arthritis.
-Aim for two servings a day, either hot or cold.
-Be sure to use tea bags – not the powdered tea mixes, which are more processed.
-If you drink the decaffeinated variety, make sure the process is all-natural.
+“To reap the benefits, aim for two servings a day, either hot or cold,” Dunn notes.
+“Be sure to use tea bags and not the powdered tea mixes, which are more processed.
+If you drink the decaffeinated variety, make sure the process is all natural.”

-- Nuts — All nuts are high in protein, low in saturated fats and contain no cholesterol, unlike animal proteins.
-Replacing a serving of meat with just a quarter-cup of nuts can help you avoid the inflammation you may experience when eating red meat.
-Unlike meat, nuts also are a good source of fiber.
-Choose unsalted nuts to limit the amount of sodium in your diet.
+“By replacing a serving of meat with just a quarter cup of nuts can help you avoid the inflammation you may experience when eating red meat,” Dunn notes.
+“Unlike meat, nuts also are a good source of fiber.
+Choose unsalted nuts to limit the amount of sodium in your diet.”

 Whole grains don’t have to be boring.
 From quinoa to farro to bulgur, there’s plenty of variety to choose from and incorporate into your diet.
 These varieties add extra nutrients and fiber that only whole grains can offer naturally.
 To reap the benefits, the Arthritis Foundation recommends eating between three and six ounces of grains a day.